kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/02-apollo-boost-intro.md

 });
 ```

+## React Apollo
-## In addition we also need to set up a specific package for React called React Apollo
+* In addition we also need to set up a specific package for React called `React Apollo`
-* This will give us access to the `Query` component
+* This will give us access to the `Query` and `Mutation` components
     - [Query docs](https://www.apollographql.com/docs/react/essentials/queries.html)
     - This is new that allows us to perform queries that is very similar to our surrounding react code
         + In the past it took a lot more code to perform a basic query within a given component